why doesn't Sup Forums like computer animation? its getting better and better.

 they've yet to progress beyond Appleseed-tier.

 Most CG anime are trying to mimic the aesthetics of 2D animation rather than pushing for detail and photorealism.

 How is Arpeggio of Blue Steel?
 Is it worth watching solely for military battles?

-You leave her alone user.
+You leave her alone anon.
 I'll give you that Ajin didn't have that great animation, but she still looks nice.

 its getting better and better.

 Not for character animation.

 Shitty framerate leads to choppy as fuck animation.
 If you can't animate something at 60+FPS don't even fucking bother.